iai-group/IQN-KGQA/README.md

 This repository provides resources developed within the following article:

 > T. Linjordet, K. Balog. **Would You Ask it that Way?
-Measuring and Improving Question Naturalness for Knowledge Graph Question Answering.** Submitted for review.
-2022.
+Measuring and Improving Question Naturalness for Knowledge Graph Question Answering.** [Accepted for publication, SIGIR '22.](https://sigir.org/sigir2022/)

 ## Summary